aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-account-monitoring.md

     2. IAM user `prod1-admin` with `administrator` in Prod 1 AWS Account
     3. IAM user `prod2-admin` with `administrator` in Prod 2 AWS Account
     4. IAM user `mon-admin` with `administrator` in Monitoring AWS Account
-    5. IAM user `ho11y-user` in Prod 1 and Prod 2 AWS Account
+    5. IAM user `team-geordi` in Prod 1 and Prod 2 AWS Account
-    6. IAM user `yelb-user` in Prod 1 and Prod 2 AWS Account
+    6. IAM user `team-platform` in Prod 1 and Prod 2 AWS Account

 7. Install project dependencies by running `npm install` in the main folder of this cloned repository